mirsaeedi/KaftarCQRS/README.md

 # Kaftar

-Kaftar provides you with a structure that you need for designing your application in [CQRS](https://martinfowler.com/bliki/CQRS.html).
-Keep in mind that Kaftar only helps you with coming up with clear and well separated [Application Layer]().
-Kaftar does not provide any facilities for separting read from writes in your physical infrastructure layer.
+Kaftar provides you with the structure that you need for designing your application in [CQRS](https://martinfowler.com/bliki/CQRS.html) style.
+Kaftar helps you with coming up with a clear and well separated [Application Layer]().
+Kaftar does not provide any facilities for separting read from writes in your physical infrastructure layer. `CQRS` is a way for writing the application layer in a very well-organized way.
+In this approach, any request from users is either a  `Command` or a `Query` which execute by their corresponding `CommandHandler` or `QueryHandler` respectively.

 # :moneybag: Advantages